10/8/14 Update Update: Menu updated.

 Dining Plan: One quick service credit and some items count as snacks.

 - Usually plentiful indoor and outdoor seating.
-Some tables overlook the loading of it’s a small world next door.
+Some tables overlook the loading of it’s a small world next door and balcony seating upstairs.

 - The Flatbreads are a nice, potentially lighter option.
 They’re typically served freshly baked and hot.